-If there’s 1 thing that’s become abundantly clear over the past 6 weeks, it’s how incredibly adaptable we are as humans.
+If there’s one thing that’s become abundantly clear, it’s how incredibly adaptable we are as humans.

 When it comes to the science of fitness, there is one thing every expert can agree on: Having a properly functioning core is essential for maximizing performance and avoiding injuries, including back pain.

-Whether you’re an avid athlete, a professional desk-sitter, or simply looking to prevent back problems now and in the future, these core exercises will help!
+Whether you’re an avid athlete, a professional desk-sitter, or simply looking to protect your spine and prevent back problems now and in the future, these core exercises will help!

 Core 101